diego-kopaladze/Library-Management-System/README.md

 This project implements a basic Library Management System in **C++** using object-oriented design.
 It defines classes for `Book`, `User`, and `Library`, and includes a `main.cpp` for interaction.
 The build is managed via **CMake**.

-It’s good for learning how to structure such systems, manage relationships between classes, and basic operations like add/remove/search of books/users, borrowing, returning etc.

 ---